luised94/lab_utils/README.md

 6. HIGH- Get peaks from bigwig files, then compare between samples
 7. HIGH- Correlation matrix, heatmaps, feature correlations,
 8. HIGH- Quality control for fastq and BAM!
+9. MED- Create through documentation for all repositories
+10. MED- Analyze other code in paperpile directory to redesing and incorporate into code repository